 Ventura County Fair (August) – Fairgrounds at Seaside Park

-Whether you visit for a day or two, or purchase a WOW Pass and come for all twelve days you’ll have to agree, there is something for everyone at the Ventura County Fair!
-From carnival rides and corn dogs, to farm animals and exhibits to entertainment and good old family fun. https://www.venturacountyfair.org/fair/
+There is something for everyone at the Ventura County Fair!
+From carnival rides and corn dogs, to farm animals and exhibits to concerts and good old family fun.

 Ventura Art & Street Painting Festival (September) – Harbor Village

-During one week-end in September, forty street painters create vibrant works of chalk art on the sidewalks along the docks at Ventura Harbor.
+During one weekend in September, forty street painters create vibrant works of chalk art on the sidewalks along the docks at Ventura Harbor.
 Watching the colorful, imaginative works come to life is fun for both children and adults.
-In addition, artists exhibit their fine arts and crafts in a juried arts show.
-A vibrant week-end of art for all! http://www.venturaartfestival.com/
+In addition, artists exhibit their fine arts and crafts in a juried art show.
+A vibrant weekend of art for all!

 Harvest Moon Spooktacular (October) – Downtown

 Enjoy live music, games, food and shopping vendors, a haunted house, kids zone with bounce houses, and lots of fun during Downtown Ventura’s Harvest Moon Spooktacular!
 There is even a pumpkin pie eating contest!
-Come dressed in your favorite costume and take part in the all ages costume contest.
-Costume contest categories are infant-3, 4-7, 8-12, 13-17, 18+.
-Prizes will be offered for 1st, 2nd, and 3rd place winners.
+Come dressed in your favorite costume and take part in the all-ages costume contest.
 Stay for the trick-or-treating throughout Downtown businesses.
-Stop at every business with a pumpkin sign in the window for a treat. http://downtownventura.org/halloween/

 Artwalk Ventura (October) – Various Locations

-Ventura County Farm Day (TBD, October or November) – Various Locations
+Ventura County Farm Day (generally October or November) – Various Locations

 Holiday Events (December)